GearHost/Docs/docs/git-deploy-your-application.md

 git init
 git add .
-git commit -m "initial commit" git remote add websites https://*cloudsitename*.scm.gear.host/*cloudsitename*.git git push websites master
+git commit -m "initial commit" git remote add websites https://cloudsitename.scm.gear.host/cloudsitename.git git push websites master
 ```

+>The term *cloudsitename* is the name of your Cloudsite.

-Your username will be $*cloudsitename* and then your password.
+Your username will be $*cloudsitename* and then your publishing password.
 This information can be viewed from the CloudSite Publish tab.